acetdecastro/be-demo/README.md

   }
 }
 ```

+## Authentication
-2. Log In: Make a POST request to `/api/auth/login` with the request body.
+1. Log In: Make a POST request to `/api/auth/login` with the request body.
 Once logged in, an Authentication cookie is added along with the JWT token.
 You can then send requests to protected endpoints/routes.
 ```json
 { "email": "", "password": "" }
 ```
-3. Log Out: Make a POST request to `/api/auth/logout`.
+2. Log Out: Make a POST request to `/api/auth/logout`.

 ## Axie
 1. Fetch and Save Axies: Use the GraphQL `fetchAndSaveAxies` mutation: